duointeractive/media-nommer/doc_src/source/feederd.rst

     # The SimpleDB domain name for storing encoding job state in.
     SIMPLEDB_DOMAIN_NAME = 'media_nommer'

-    # Example configuration for a basic EC2+FFmpeg workflow.
-    BASIC_S3_WORKFLOW = {
-        # FQPN for the Nommer class.
-        'NOMMER': 'media_nommer.nommers.ec2_ffmpeg.EC2FFmpegNommer',
-        # Unique identifier for this workflow.
-        'NAME': 'basic_s3_workflow',
-        # A description for some UI elements and commands.
-        'DESCRIPTION': 'An example workflow',
-        # The S3 bucket to monitor for incoming media files to encode.
-        'MEDIA_SOURCE': 's3://YOUR_AWS_KEY_ID:YOUR_AWS_SECRET_KEY@nommer_in',
-        # The bucket to place encoded files in.
-        'MEDIA_DESTINATION': 's3://YOUR_AWS_KEY_ID:YOUR_AWS_SECRET_KEY@nommer_out',
-    }

-    # A tuple with all of your workflow dicts in it.
-One feederd process can
-    # manage multiple workflows at the same time.
-    WORKFLOWS = (
-        BASIC_S3_WORKFLOW,
-    )

 See the :ref:`feederd-settings` section for a full run-down of all possible settings.